monitoringartist/grafana-zenoss-annotations/README.md

 - Zenoss Core 4.2.x
 - Zenoss Resource Manager 4.2.x

-It's paid plugin a is distributed only as private Docker image.
+It's paid plugin a is distributed only as a private Docker image.

 # Installation